Published on

 • Correcting staining and discolouration

-• Changing the size and shape of irregular shaped teeth.
+• Changing the size and shape of irregularly shaped teeth.

 • Covering exposed tooth roots due to gum recession.